I’m Brenda Johima, and I’m 53 years old.

 I value kindness and I love nature, animals, wildlife, pets, DOGS (LOVE dogs), I believe in watching out for the underdog, and in stepping in to take action to protect others from bullies (I have zero tolerance for bullies), and I have been a volunteer for conferences, festivals, and with persons with disabilities, I have volunteered my photography services for SPCA special events, donated poster designs for special causes, worked with suicide prevention and saved lives that deserved to be saved, and finally, as a lifeguard, I saved many many lives, which to this day, I am proud.

-I hope this gives you a small glimpse into a piece of my life and I’m asking for your support, love and prayers, as I navigate this breast cancer journey to a full cure, so that in life, I THRIVE.
+I hope this gives you a small glimpse into a piece of my life and I’m asking for your support, love and prayers, and assistance with fundraising as I navigate this breast cancer journey to a full cure, so that in life, I THRIVE.

 Kindness, Love and Light Make The World A Better Place. — Brenda Johima